hdsu-bioquant/sincellTE_2022/session1/02_scATAC-seq_Signac.md

 ## Create a Signac object from the Cellranger peak counts

-To create a Signac object, the first step is to create a  Chromatin Assay objec using the Cellranger peak counts, and then create a Seurat object from this.
+To create a Signac object, the first step is to create a Chromatin Assay object using the Cellranger peak counts, and then create a Seurat object from this:

 ```r
 ##––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––##